-In this brief introduction to the global markets, we take a look at some of the key markets you can trade and outline a few factors you should consider before making your choice.
+In this brief introduction to the global financial markets, we take a look at some of the key markets that are avilable to trade, along with an outline of factors that you should consider before making your decision.

-Currencies are the world's largest and most active trading market, followed by treasuries, equities and commodities.
-While foreign exchange trading has long been dominated by large global banks and institutions, it has become increasingly popular with and accessible to individual investors.
+The forex market is the world's largest and most active trading market, as well as being the most liquid.
+While foreign exchange trading has long been dominated by large global banks and institutions, it has become increasingly popular and accessible to individual investors.

-Trading currencies is a bit different to other asset classes.
+Trading currencies is done slightly differently to other asset classes.
 Trading in other assets involves trading in one market with profit and loss based on absolute returns.
 For example, if you buy and the market goes up, you make money.
 If you buy and it goes down, you lose money.

-Currency trading is done in pairs, with one currency being traded against another.
+Forex trading is done using currency pairs, with one currency being traded against another.
 Returns in currency markets are relative, with profit and loss being measured by how one currency performs relative to another.
 For example, on a given day, the US dollar (USD) could appreciate relative to the euro (EUR), Swiss franc (CHF) and British pound (GBP), but decline relative to the Japanese yen (JPY), Canadian dollar (CAD) and Australian dollar (AUD).

-As the world's reserve currency, trading in US dollar-related pairs is the foundation of currency trading around the world.
-The most active pairs (also known as the majors) include EUR/USD, GBP/USD, USD/CHF and USD/JPY.
+As the world's reserve currency, trading in US dollar-related currency pairs is the foundation of currency trading around the world.
+The most active pairs (also known as the major forex pairs) include EUR/USD, GBP/USD, USD/CHF and USD/JPY.
 Currency pairs that don't involve USD are known as cross pairs.
 Popular cross pairs include GBP/EUR, EUR/JPY and AUD/CAD.

 Pricing in currencies is based on the first currency in the pair, also known as the base currency.
 In the case of EUR/USD, this means how much USD it would take to buy one EUR.
-When EUR/USD goes up it means that EUR is gaining in value and when EUR/USD goes down, it means EUR is losing value or USD is gaining value.
+When EUR/USD goes up it means that EUR is gaining in value and when it goes down, it means EUR is losing value against the USD.

-Trading in resource currencies such as AUD/USD and USD/CAD is also popular as the valuation of these currencies plus those of other resource-producing nations such as the New Zealand dollar (ZND), Norwegian krona (NOK) and South African rand (ZAR) tend to be influenced by commodity prices which represent a significant part of the goods traded by these countries.
+Trading in resource currencies such as AUD/USD and USD/CAD is also popular, as the valuation of these currencies with those of other resource-producing nations such as the New Zealand dollar (ZND), Norwegian krona (NOK) and South African rand (ZAR) tend to be influenced by commodity prices.
+These represent a significant part of the goods traded by these countries.
 Note that CAD and NOK tend to be more sensitive to energy prices, AUD and NZD to metal and grain prices and ZAR to precious metal prices.

-Like other markets, currency values tend to be based on supply and demand.
-Generally speaking, traders tend to favour countries and currencies with higher interest rates, political and financial stability and higher economic growth (higher potential for profit from investments) over countries with lower interest rates or slower growth.
+Similar to other financial markets, currency values tend to be based on supply and demand.
+Generally speaking, traders favour countries and currencies with a higher interest rate, political and financial stability and higher economic growth (higher potential for profit from investments) over countries with lower interest rates or a slower growth.
 Because inflation erodes the value of paper currencies over time, currencies with the potential for current or future high inflation rates tend to be shunned.
-Currencies with higher political or financial risks (high deficits, high national debt levels or banking system problems) also tend to be marked down to reflect these issues.
+Currencies with higher political or financial risks (high deficits, high national debt levels or banking system problems) also tend to be marked down in order to reflect these issues.

 Commodity prices are mainly impacted by changes in supply and demand of the particular goods being traded.
 Speculators are those interested in attempting to profit from changes in prices as supply and demand conditions change and have no intention of delivering or taking delivery of physical goods.
 Most investors fall into this category.